l7mp/dcontroller/README.md

 `Patcher`, which means that the controller will use the processing pipeline output to patch the target.
 (In contrast, `Updater` targets will simply overwrite the target.)

-The most important field is the `pipeline`, which describes a declarative pipeline to process the source API resource(s) into the target resource.
+The most important field is the `pipeline`, a declarative pipeline describing how to process the source API resource(s) into the target resource.
 The pipeline operates on the fields of the source and the target resources using standard [JSONPath notation](https://datatracker.ietf.org/doc/html/rfc9535).